Policy for Generative AI Best Practices

 - Output Risk.
 Output generated by the model can appear similar to the data on which it was trained.
 This has caused public claims that ML models infringe copyrightable works used to train them.
 This risk applies to both developers and users of the model, with users in the primary path of liability and developers potentially liable for indirect infringement (which is subject to the Betamax doctrine that makers of tools with substantial non-infringing uses are not liable).

 Similarity does not imply infringement.
 That is converse logic.
 Similarity is an element of copyright infringement but not a sufficient condition for infringement.
 Copyright infringement requires copying, and access plus substantial similarity is evidence of copying.
 However, similarity can occur for reasons other than infringement, and ML is a quintessential example of how this happens.
 Copyright law does not limit, for example:

 - the use of functional elements of a copyright (17 U.S.C. § (102b))

 - generic elements of styles or genres (scene-a-faire doctrine)

 - short words and phrases

 Regarding the input risk, use of content under many “free culture” licenses like open source software license or Creative Commons expressly allow activities involved in ML training.
-What may be unclear is what license conditions apply to the model or its outputs.
-There are also licensing gray areas, such as CC-NC (Creative Commons NonCommercial), because it’s unclear whether ML training would violate its noncommercial limitation.
+What may be unclear is what license conditions apply to the use or distributions of the model or its outputs.
+There are also licensing gray areas, such as CC-NC (Creative Commons Non-Commercial), because it’s unclear whether ML training would violate its non-commercial limitation.

-Note that the most notorious claim currently in the area of generative AI inputs, the class action accusing Copilot, is not a copyright infringement claim.
+Note that the most notorious claim currently in the area of generative AI inputs for software, the class action accusing Copilot, is not a copyright infringement claim.
 However, others have been brought alleging copyright infringement and will probably continue to be brought in the years to come.
 Other cases as of this writing include: